Data-Science-Project-G13/monitoring-athletes-performance/README.md

 # Monitoring Athletes Performance
 A CoachingMate analytical module to generate and deliver personalized feedback to coaches and athletes.
 Training sessions' descriptions could be merged with Garmin data to:
- - Assess if athletes are training as they should (Is the athlete training as suggested?).
+ - Assess if athletes are training as they should (Are the athletes training as suggested?).
- - Assess if athletes are training more or less than what they should (Is the athlete over-training?).
+ - Assess if athletes are training more or less than what they should (Are the athletes over-training or under-training?).
  - Predict/anticipate athlete risk fatigue levels (to avoid injuries).
- - Predict performance (There's a place holder for future developers, please refer to the `PerformanceModelBuilder` class in `data_modeling.py` module).
+ - Predict performance (We didn't focus on this task, but there's a place holder for future developers, please see the `PerformanceModelBuilder` class in `data_modeling.py` module.
+Also cleaned data and extracted features are available if needed).

 ## Guidelines